psaikido/hugle.uk/content/prose/thesium/001-seeds.md

 Endlessly orbiting his dead mother, Kronos was alone.

 He looked on as the last ship launched, weirdly silent, from the lunar surface.
-A plume of dust and regolith ballooned up and out in slow motion.
+A plume of regolith dust ballooned up and out in slow motion.
 Suddenly filled with tears, he reminded himself there was still hope, there was still the possibility that one of these ships carrying the seeds of a new human race would take root somewhere out there.
 Perhaps many!
 The sleek, silver vessel